nrc2539/Personal-Project/python/bot1to50/README.md

 # What is this ?
-Python programe to play 1 to 50 game
+Python programe to play 1 to 50 game automatically

+# Pre-require to run this program
+  * install selenium
+  * download web driver
+  * more information about installation and web driver : https://selenium-python.readthedocs.io/installation.html